BSC-Sniper/premium-bsc-sniper/README-english.md

 ```
 bscsniper.exe -c 0x0e09fabb73bd3ade0a17ecc321fd13a19e81ce82 -s BNB -g 5 -a 10 --sell
 ```
  - It's the same buy process but instead using `--buy` you have to use **`--sell`**, and you have to change `-a` for the amount of tokens that to want to sell.
-For example if you want to sell "10 CAKE" you have to put `-a 10` and you will swap 10 CAKE for BNB. **Important: The sell feature only works for BNB.
-Not for BUSD, for now.**
+For example if you want to sell "10 CAKE" you have to put `-a 10` and you will swap 10 CAKE for BNB.
+If you want to sell all your token balance, you have to use **`--sellAll`** function.

-You will be wondering **"where is the SLIPPAGE?"**... well, this is the first version, and it works FINE.
-When you are entering in a token launch you have to configure a higher SLIPPAGE.
-This tools, FOR NOW, is configured to execute the transactions without slippage.
-This is the _"amountOutMin (uint256)"_ when you are buying manual in BSC Scan.
-I recommend let this paramater in zero (0), because it is very hard to know if a token can move 2% or 10% or even 40%.
-If you configure this, maybe you can lost the opportunity to buy a token.
-Likewise, if there is support in this project, I will add this feature in next releases.

-<H2>Gift a Coffee</H2>
-We appreciate any donations you can make, if you make some profit with this tool.
-Donations will help us with supporting new features to this project.
-If you'd like to donate, you can send ETH/BNB/BUSD/any shitcoin to:

-**BSC** BEP20 address: 0xC98e2615bD0F86aab4bDc1b742d7E816426c1282

-<H2>Future Plan</H2>

- - Multiple buy
- - Auto-Sell
- - Show profit
- - Custom Slippage (DONE)
- - Bot Protection check (DONE)

-## TROUBLESHOOT
-There are some reason tx could fail:
-- Your gas price is too small.
-I told you so.
-- You do not have enough balance to pay the fee + the purchase.
-Remember you need BNB to pay gas fees, even if you are using BUSD to buy a token.